dlang/DIPs/DIPs/DIP1xxx-SSS.md

 around in memory by a simple bit-copy operation.

-The purpose of this DIP is to maintain this ability, while also allowing internal and external references to the instace.
+The purpose of this DIP is to maintain this ability, while also allowing internal and external references to the instance.
 The means by which this is achieved is by allowing the struct to define a postblit like callback, called `opMove`, that will get called and allow the struct to update those references that need updating as a result of such a move.